Pocono twin bill weekend loses luster with no fans at track

 The tri-oval track has suffered its knocks through the years, and enthusiasm among drivers -- and fans expected to bring their wallets and pack the infield for a Pocono Party unlike anyone could remember -- was through the roof.

-Joey Logano, the defending Cup champion, noted at this year’s Daytona 500 how Pocono had a distinct feel.
+Joey Logano, the 2018 Cup champion, noted at this year’s Daytona 500 how Pocono had a distinct feel.

 “Pocono used to just be a race in Pocono.
 It wasn’t a big deal,” he said.
 “Now it’s an event.
 There are two races in one weekend and that’s a cool way of turning it into a big event.”